 In collaboration with Arvid&Marie

-The narrative of the performance references Chandogya Upanishad, which is originally a Sanskrit text embedded in the Same Veda and considered to be written between 8th-6th century BCE in India.
-The text narrates the relationship between the individual and the universal and cites importance of action in accordance with one's duty.
+The narrative of the performance references the Chandogya Upanishad, which was originally a Sanskrit text embedded in the Sama Veda and considered to be written between the 8th - 6th century BCE in India.

 The video was made as a video performance for the event "Urgency Intensive"

 News about the event: @metropolism

 Image Credits: Savas Boyraz

 Display at Open Studios, Jan Van Eyck Academie

 Curated by Bruno Alves de Almeida & Inga Lace

 The Jan Van Eyck Academie invites you to partake in an exercise of imagination and long-term thinking centered around the Intergovernmental Panel on Art and Climate Change (IPACC) — an assumed hybrid between an artistic body and a transnational organisation based on the partnership between the scientific community, policymakers, and art agents and institutions.
 Its prospects and challenges will be discussed in a speculative role-play between the present and the future generations.

 To watch the entire session, follow the link below